Talafhah1/WallyMusicJukebox/README.md

 ```

 The test loader will:
+1. Dynamically load WallyMusicJukebox.dll
-1. Initialize the Wwise sound engine with Brawlhalla's default settings
+2. Initialize the Wwise sound engine with Brawlhalla's default settings
-2. Load Init.bnk and VOX_Announcer.bnk automatically
+3. Load Init.bnk and VOX_Announcer.bnk automatically
-3. Set up game objects (sound emitter, music emitter, listener)
+4. Set up game objects (sound emitter, music emitter, listener)
-4. Load and play the menu theme music (MUS_Menu_Theme_Play)
+5. Load and play the menu theme music (MUS_Menu_Theme_Play)
-5. Wait for user input before cleaning up
+6. Wait for user input before cleaning up

+**Note:** Requires WallyMusicJukebox.dll to be in the same directory.

-### InteractivePlayer - Full Event Testing
+### InteractivePlayer - Interactive Event Testing (Statically Linked)

-The InteractivePlayer is a monolithic statically-linked executable that allows you to test any Wwise event interactively:
+The InteractivePlayer is a **statically-linked monolithic executable** that allows you to test any Wwise event interactively with on-demand bank loading.
+Unlike TestLoader, it compiles the entire Wwise implementation directly into the executable - no DLL required!

 ```cmd
 cd build\bin\Release